-One rule I live by is this.
-Each room in your house should have a minimum of 3 plants in it.
-But what if your home doesn’t have a lot of natural light and needs low light plants?
-This post is for you.
+One rule I live by is this: each room in your house should have a minimum of 3 plants in it.
+But what if your home doesn’t have a lot of natural light and you need low light plants?

 2. Bird’s Nest Fern

-This is a new plant to me but I love it!
+This is one of my favorite plants.
+I love it!
 It’s so easy to care for and provides a fun look to a room with their crinkly leaves.

 3. ZZ Plant

 Rishi (my husband) had one of these in his condo before we got married and despite getting little to no light, it did amazing!